Windows Phone: Partnership with Nokia

 The partnership involves "funds changing hands for royalties, marketing and ad-revenue sharing", which Microsoft later announced as "measured in billions of dollars".
 Jo Harlow, whom Elop tapped to run Nokia's smartphone business, rearranged her team to match the structure led by Microsoft's VP of Windows Phone, Terry Myerson.
 Myerson was quoted as saying, "I can trust her with what she tells me.
 She uses that same direct and genuine communication to motivate her team."

 The first Nokia Lumia Windows Phones, the Lumia 800 and Lumia 710, were announced in October 2011 at Nokia World 2011.

 At the Consumer Electronics Show in 2012 Nokia announced the Lumia 900, featuring a 4.3-inch AMOLED ClearBlack display, a 1.4 GHz processor and 16 GB of storage.
 The Lumia 900 was one of the first Windows Phones to support LTE and was released on AT&T on April 8, 2012.
 An international version launched in Q2 2012, with a UK launch on May 11, 2012.
 The Lumia 610 was the first Nokia Windows Phone to run the Tango Variant (Windows Phone 7.5 Refresh) and was aimed at emerging markets.

 On September 2, 2013, Microsoft announced a deal to acquire Nokia's mobile phone division outright, retaining former CEO Stephen Elop as the head of Microsoft's devices operation.
 The merger was completed after regulatory approval in all major markets in April 2014.
 As a result, Nokia's hardware division became a subsidiary of Microsoft operating under the name Microsoft Mobile.

-In February 2014, Nokia released the Nokia X series of smartphones (later discontinued) using a version of Android forked from the Android Open Source Project.
-The operating system was modified; Google's software was not included in favour of competing applications and services from Microsoft and Nokia, and with a user interface highly modified to resemble Windows Phone.
+On February 24 2014, Nokia released the Nokia X series of smartphones (later discontinued on July 17 2014) using a version of Android forked from the Android Open Source Project.
+The operating system was modified; Google's software was not included in favor of competing applications and services from Microsoft and Nokia, and with a user interface highly modified to resemble Windows Phone.